Xotic750/error-x/README.md

 var err = new MyError('somethingHappened');

 JSON.stringify(err); // => see below.
-// A searialised error, showing the custom error object's structure and
+// A serialised error, showing the custom error object's structure and
 // format
 {
   "name": "MyError",